The March 2026 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 The Accelerated Training in Defense Manufacturing program at IALR is a hands-on training initiative designed to address the MIB workforce needs.

 Currently, ATDM offers tracks in welding, additive manufacturing, CNC machining, quality control inspection (metrology) and non-destructive testing (NDT).
-Students benefit from tuition-free training, supportive services and guaranteed opportunities to earn industry-recognized certifications.
+Students benefit from tuition-free training, supportive services and guaranteed opportunities to earn industry-recognized qualifications.

 ATDM’s emphasis on real-world, hands-on learning ensures that students gain practical skills directly applicable to manufacturing challenges.